Projects

 Select "Save & Close" to add the project to your workspace and exit, or select "Save & Add Experiment" to add the project to your workspace and add an experiment to that project.

 Once created, click on a project tile to view experiments in the project.
-From within the project, you can select Edit Project in the upper right to add more details, such as a link and a display name for that link (e.g. link to a Dropbox folder, GEO study, Sharepoint site, etc).
+From within the project, you can Edit any of the project attributes and add more details, such as a link and a display name for that link (e.g. link to a Dropbox folder, GEO study, Sharepoint site, etc).
 You can also add a project description that will be displayed beneath your project title within the project.